niva83/campaign-planning-tool/README.md

 ```
 from campaign_planning_tool import CPT
 ```
-and start using the CPT library (using underscores to call library is not mistake!).
+and start using the CPT library (using underscores to call library is not a mistake!).

-The CPT library is fully documented so hit *help* to get a class or class method description:
+The library is fully documented so hit *help* to get a class or class method description:
 ```
 help(CPT)
 or
 help(CPT.set_utm_zone)
 ```
 ## Examples
-Working with a new library is always a bit of pain, that why examples on how to use the campaign-planning-tool library are provided on a separate repo:<br>
+Working with a new library is always a bit of pain, that's why examples on how to use the campaign-planning-tool library are provided on a separate repo:<br>
 https://github.com/niva83/campaign-planning-tool-examples
 <br>
 Also, the instructional videos will be available at the following YouTube channel:<br>
 https://www.youtube.com/user/cadenza83/

 ## Issues, Requests, Kudos and Curses
 If you have issues running campaign-planning-tool or you have requests or by any chance you want to contribute to the further development of the library please post Issues or make Pull requests on Github.
-Use email communication as a last resort.
+<br>Use email communication as a last resort!!!

-## How to cite CPT
+## How to cite campaign-planning-tool
+To continue developing and improving **campaign-planning-tool** citations are need.<br>
-If you are using CPT, you are kindly asked to cite this repository as well the paper which describes methodology which was used to develop CPT:
+Therefore, if you are using **campaign-planning-tool**, you are kindly asked to cite this repository as well the paper which describes methodology which was used to develop the library (Thanks!):
 ```
 *repository*
 Nikola Vasiljevic.
 (2019, July 4). campaign-planning-tool: Beta release (Version 0.1.0).